 Here are some additional tips to consider as you’re deciding how to gauge campaign performance:

 Make sure you have an organized and consistent approach to UTM tagging.
-This is the foundation of being able to track to the metrics you see above.
+This is the foundation of being able to track the metrics you see above.

 Don’t over-engineer a complex attribution model to help with this.
 A simple view of “triggered” or “influenced” will suffice.
 I recently wrote a blog on that topic as well, HERE.